 The optional Work Based Learning module enables our students to gain 60 hours work experience under the supervision of an employer.
 You will also be assigned an academic supervisor who will advise you on a suitable employer based on your area of interest.
 Recent organisations who have hosted our students include Capita Symonds, Natural Resources Wales, Wales Heritage Coastal Path and Warwickshire Wildlife Trust.

 We teach using a combination of lectures, laboratory sessions, problem solving tutorials, video presentations and practicals.
 You will also undertake fieldwork excursions within the UK and overseas (additional costs apply).
 The number of hours of formal teaching will vary depending on your module choice.
-You will also be encouraged to take responsibility for your own learning by completing guided reading and various interactive computer packages.
-Based on individual circumstances the MSc Project may be extended into your third year of study and will be agreed as part of a discussion with the course leader.
-Please note some field trips will take place on weekdays besides Wednesdays and Thursdays.

 You will be assessed through a range of methods depending on your module choice, these include: examinations, coursework such as writing reports of field excursions.
 You will also analyse case studies, undertake presentations, participate in workshops and analyse data.